Peace Corps: 2000–present

 As part of an economic stimulus package in 2008, President Barack Obama proposed to double the size of the Peace Corps.
 However, as of 2010, the amount requested was insufficient to reach this goal by 2011.
 In fact, the number of applicants to the Peace Corps declined steadily from a high of 15,384 in 2009 to 10,118 in 2013.
 Congress raised the 2010 appropriation from the US$373 million requested by the President to US$400 million, and proposed bills would raise this further for 2011 and 2012.
 According to former director Gaddi Vasquez, the Peace Corps is trying to recruit more diverse volunteers of different ages and make it look "more like America".
 A Harvard International Review article from 2007 proposed to expand the Peace Corps, revisit its mission, and equip it with new technology.
 In 1961 only 1% of volunteers were over 50, compared with 5% today.
-Ethnic minorities currently comprise 34% of volunteers, compared to around 35% of the U.S. population.

 In 2009, Casey Frazee, who was sexually assaulted while serving in South Africa, created First Response Action, an advocacy group for a stronger Peace Corps response for volunteers who are survivors or victims of physical and sexual violence.
 In 2010, concerns about the safety of volunteers were illustrated by a report, compiled from official public documents, listing hundreds of violent crimes against volunteers since 1989.
 In 2011, a 20/20 investigation found that "more than 1,000 young American women have been raped or sexually assaulted in the last decade while serving as Peace Corps volunteers in foreign countries."